vanzasetia/vanzasetia.site/src/blog/the-power-of-online-job-seekers.md

 ### More ways to communicate

-You contact me through LinkedIn or email.
+You can contact me through LinkedIn or email.
 No need to ask for my phone number, at least until I get hired.

 ### We do what we should do